Documentation

 Step 2: Authenticate

 On first run, klaas prompts you to authenticate.
 A browser window opens automatically.
-Log in with your klaas account, and the CLI receives your credentials securely via OAuth Device Flow.
+Log in with your klaas account and approve the device.
+The CLI then receives your credentials securely with end-to-end encryption.

 Tip